 “Does she?”
 I said, pretending not to have noticed.

 “She does,” he said.
 “Look.”

-He sounded disappointed, as if he expected me to notice or at least I should have been willing to admit I’d noticed.
+He sounded disappointed, as if he expected me to see or at least I should have been willing to admit I’d seen.
 He thought I would never know how to handle myself.

 She liked being outside.

 We sat quiet.
 I glanced over toward her then looked down.
 I was so obvious, it was embarrassing.
 I had to stare at her longer when she sat on the dock because things were happening that I didn’t want to miss.
 She swung her feet over the edge.
 She swooshed them forward and back underwater.
 I imagined her stretching her toes.
 It was ridiculous but I couldn’t stop myself.
 I was about to just break out laughing, figuring my father would understand, when he motioned with his head toward her.
 He was very serious.